dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 Set up an 8px x 8px underlay for all interface design work.
 When positioning elements, have them 'snap' to this underlay.

-Use _'space blocks'_ to add margins and paddings to elements, components and the UI white space.
+Use _'space blocks'_ to add margins and paddings to elements, components, and the UI white space.

 **Developers:**

 If the designer has laid out the UI correctly in Figma, there should be no _'off sizes'_ - strange uneven numbers that are almost a multiple of 8 but not quite.

-It is always good practice to cross check it with the design before releasing.
+It is always good practice to cross-check it with the design before releasing it.

 If there are issues maintaining the spatial system when components are coded, then inform the designer so that a suitable solution is found.